raggiesoft/jessica/README.md

 ## Infrastructure Siblings:

+* **Sentinel Star** – The Bastion Host.
+A hardened DigitalOcean droplet that serves as the secure command and control center for the entire fleet.
+The Jessica suite lives here.
 * **Bold Firefly** – The firstborn by a day.
 A Laravel Forge-managed DigitalOcean droplet, quick and nimble, hosting Laravel/PHP apps.
 * **Glowing Galaxy** – The younger heart of the house.
 A manually managed DigitalOcean droplet where the Jessica suite lives — the library, workshop, and seed vault for the family’s work.